jocelynz4890/panko-backend/functional_design.md

     - a set of snapshots of type `Snapshot`
     - a `defaultSnapshot` of type `Snapshot`
 - actions:
-  - createRecipe (user: User, name: String, description: String)
+  - createRecipe (user: User, name: String, description: String):(recipe:Recipe)
     - requires: user exists
     - effect: create a new recipe with given arguments and an empty set of snapshots
   - editRecipeName(snapshot: Snapshot, newName: String, description: String): (recipe: Recipe)